teamosis/gethugothemes-documentation/content/vixcon/create-post.md

 draft: false
 ---

-Andromeda is a multilingual template.
+Vixcon is a multilingual template.
 So when you want to create a new post, you need to define the language.
 For example, creating a new post in the English language, the command is `hugo new english/blog/new-post.md` and for French it's `hugo new french/blog/new-post.md`.

 ## Configure Post